Network Cluster-Robust Inference: Summary of Results and Recommendations

-{\bf Computing clusters.} Given $L$, the ideal set of clusters constitutes the partition that minimizes conductance.
+{\bf Computing clusters.} Given $L$, the ideal set of clusters is the partition that minimizes conductance.
 While an exact solution is computationally infeasible, many feasible alternatives have been developed.
 We focus on spectral clustering in our simulation results.
 In \autoref{sconstruct}, we state the algorithm and discuss why it computes low-conductance clusters when they exist.

-{\bf Unbalanced clusters.} The simulation results of \cite{cameron2008bootstrap} and \cite{cai2021user} show good performance of their respective methods for as few as five clusters.
-However, below five, power can be trivial, so $L \geq 5$ is recommended.
+Note that we are not interested in interpreting the clusters themselves, as is usually the case when applying community detection algorithms, but rather in finding an approximate solution to the infeasible objective of minimizing conductance.
+One can therefore use any number and combination of algorithms and heuristics to best achieve this goal, so long as the maximal conductance is small.\footnote{Provided these algorithms only use the network data $\bm{A}$, as is the case for most community detection algorithms, our asymptotic theory remains valid since it treats $\bm{A}$ as fixed.}

-For some networks, community detection algorithms return an {\em unbalanced partition} consisting of one large cluster and several very small clusters; see \autoref{einhom} in \autoref{sspectra}.
-Such networks may be thought of as being close to poorly clustered.
-Result \eqref{convergence} implies that only large clusters (of order $n$ size) contribute to the limit distribution, so this situation is little better than having only the large cluster, a setting where cluster-robust methods have trivial power. {\em Consequently, unless at least five large clusters with low conductance can be found, an alternative inference procedure, such as using a HAC estimator, is preferable.}
+For some networks, community detection algorithms return an {\em unbalanced partition} consisting of one large and several very small clusters; see \autoref{einhom} in \autoref{sspectra}.
+We view such networks as being close to poorly clustered.
+Result \eqref{convergence} implies that only large clusters (of order $n$ size) contribute to the limit distribution, so this situation is little better than having only one cluster, in which case cluster-robust methods have trivial power. {\em Consequently, unless at least five large clusters with low conductance can be found, we recommend against using cluster-robust methods.}

-It may be tempting to rectify an unbalanced partition by changing the tuning parameters of various network clustering algorithms to mechanically increase the number of clusters beyond what the spectral gap suggests with the hope of further dividing the large cluster.
-This is unlikely to work because some resulting clusters will usually have high conductance, violating \eqref{conductance}.
-For instance, if the spectral gap identifies the number of clusters as $L$, so that $\lambda_L$ is close to zero but $\lambda_{L+1}$ is far from zero, then having the algorithm return $L+1$ clusters means some cluster has high conductance by the Cheeger inequality since $\lambda_{L+1}$ is large.
+An alternative is the HAC variance estimator, which is described in \autoref{smc}.
+The upside of HAC is that theoretically, it is consistent for the variance regardless of the number of low-conductance clusters, while the downside is that confidence intervals constructed using HAC variance estimators are often quite anti-conservative in smaller samples, as reflected in the simulations in \autoref{smc}.

+{\bf Inference procedure.} If $L$ is fairly large, conventional cluster-robust methods such as \cite{liang1986longitudinal} clustered standard errors may be used.
+Otherwise, the small-$L$ cluster-robust methods cited in \autoref{sinferp} exhibit better performance.
+As noted by \cite{cameron2015practitioner}, there is no clear-cut definition of ``fairly large,'' but $L$ being ``small'' may range from being less than 20 to less than 50.